gideongrinberg/plane-project/JOURNAL.md

 Other than that, I basically spent a bunch of time researching aeronautics, drones, and what I will need to understand for this project.

 Time spent: 2.5hr

+## July 25 &mdash; Start Designing

+I found a cool python tool called AeroSandbox that enables users to design and optimize aerospace vehicles, and I'm using it to prototype my vehicle.
+So far, I've sketched out the basic design in ASB.
+I've also used it to produce some basic graphs of various flight characteristics, which should help me catch issues in the design.
+One thing I want to look at further is the trim curve, which had some apparent issues I don't have time to investigate.
+I also plan to use ASB to estimate some of the basic characteristics of my design, such as endurance.
+The information I've gained from the ASB design will help me select parts for my drone.
+You can see some of the output in ./design/design.md.
+That file is generated from design.qmd using Quarto (basically RMarkdown for Python).
+The main.py code is basically identical to the Quarto code less the graphs.

+Time spent: 4hr (roughly 1 hour on researching and 3 hours tweaking the ASB design)